vladimirlojanica/ideas/README.md

 ## 96. [Encyclopedic Literate Desktop](id:encyclopedic-literate-desktop)

 Computer systems and interfaces are obtuse and do not describe what they are doing or how they function.
-A desktop environment should explain and describe software as if it was a living encyclopedia.
+A desktop environment should explain and describe software as if it were a living encyclopedia.
 Computers can be more easily understood if they allowed what's on screen to be functionally decomposed and explained.

- * Select a window, click the 'flip' button to see what is 'behind' the window, as a metaphor to see what he application is doing.
+ * Select a window, click the 'flip' button to see what is 'behind' the window, as a metaphor to see what the application is doing.
  * This gives us a description of the application and facts about the author, version and contact details.
  * Use cases and scenarios of the application from a high level.
  * A list of features.